 - avoiding lying down for at least 2.5 hours after meals

 - losing excessive weight

 - quitting smoking

 - raising the head of the bed between 6 and 8 inches (extra pillows don't work)

 - wearing loose-fitting clothing to relieve pressure around the abdomen

-- antacids (such as Alka-Seltzer, Maalox, Rolaids, or Tums)
+- antacids such as Alka-Seltzer, Maalox, Rolaids, or Tums

+You should contact your doctor if medications, lifestyle changes, and diet changes do not relieve your symptoms.
+At that point, you should discuss other treatment options with them.
 Surgery can be an effective treatment for those who don’t respond well to either lifestyle changes or medications.

 The most common and effective surgery for long-term relief from GERD is called fundoplication.
 It is minimally invasive and connects the upper part of the stomach to the esophagus.
 This will reduce reflux.
 Most patients return to their normal activities in a couple of weeks, after a brief, one to three day hospital stay.
 This surgery usually costs between $12,000 and $20,000.
 It may also be covered by your insurance.

 If you suffer from a persistent cough, talk to your doctor about your risk for GERD.
 If you’re diagnosed with GERD, be sure to follow your medication regime and keep your scheduled doctor’s appointments.